jrheard/blog/_drafts/hypothesis-and-pexpect.md

 Hypothesis In Action
 ====================

 When you add Hypothesis to your tests, you'll usually find a ton of bugs in your code which your previous hand-written tests hadn't found.
 This is good!
-Fix those bugs and think happy thoughts about the authors of Hypothesis.
+Fix those bugs and think happy thoughts.

-If your test passes and you'd like to convince yourself that Hypothesis isn't slacking off, you can use the [`HYPOTHESIS_VERBOSITY_LEVEL` environment variable][hypothesis-verbose] to see what Hypothesis is generating, like this:
+If your test passes the first time you run it and you'd like to convince yourself that it actually does what you think it does, you can use the [`HYPOTHESIS_VERBOSITY_LEVEL` environment variable][hypothesis-verbose] to see what Hypothesis is generating.

 <asciinema-player src="{{ site.baseurl }}/hypothesis_cast.json?v=1" rows="16" cols="90" autoplay="true" loop="true"></asciinema-player>